mlflow/mlflow-export-import/tests/databricks/README.md

 * Databricks tests check that [Databricks export-import notebooks](../../databricks_notebooks/README.md) execute properly.
 * Launches Databricks jobs that invoke a Databricks notebook.
 * Currently these tests are a subset of the OSS tests.
 The main purpose is to ensure that the notebooks run correctly.
-* Unlike the OSS tests which uses two source and destination tracking servers, the Databricks tests use one tracking cluster (workspace).
+* Unlike the OSS tests which uses two source and destination tracking servers, the Databricks tests use one tracking server (workspace).
 Imported object have `_imported` added to the end of their name.
 Using a source and destination workspaces is a TODO.

 ## Setup